lanl-aea/waves/docs/tutorial_02_partition_mesh_waves.rst

       :end-before: marker-3

-Just like building the geometry in :ref:`tutorial_geometry_waves`, the code you just added instructs SCons on how to build the targets for partitioning and meshing our single element part.
+Just like building the geometry in :ref:`tutorial_geometry_waves`, the code you just added instructs SCons on how to build the targets for partitioning and meshing our rectangle part.
 Again, the ``journal_file`` variable exists solely to minimize hard-coded duplication of the strings ``'rectangle_partition'`` and ``'rectangle_mesh'``.

 In the code pertaining to ``# Partition``, we will again pass an empty string for the ``journal_options``.
 We will